-Reed suggests that consumers not lease autos for longer than the warranty period, which averages 3 years, or 36,000 miles.
+Reed recommends that consumers not lease cars for longer than the warranty period, which averages three years, or 36,000 miles.
 "That's a turning point in the car's life, when it goes out of the bumper-to-bumper warranty," says Reed.

 "If you keep the car longer, you'd have to consider getting an extended warranty at an additional cost, plus you may need to pay for new tires and brakes -- all for a car that you don't own," he says.

-If a consumer plans to be in the same car for a long period, it's probably better to buy it, says Terry.
+If a consumer plans to be in the same car for a long time, it's probably better to buy it, says Terry.